LucasBehrendt/gamers-ground/README.md

 - Includes an OneToOneField to User model, which allows the UserProfile model to be created automatically when a new user registered with the help of a post_save signal.

-- The remaining fields are delivery information fields, namely phone_number, street_address_1, street_address_2, postcode, city and country.
+- The remaining fields are delivery information fields, namely phone_number, street_address_1, street_address_2, postcode, city, and country.

 ### Category Model